/ Fayetteville Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident leads to a permanent disability, you may be eligible for ongoing financial support under Georgia law.
-These payments are meant to account for the ongoing effects of your injury on your future employment potential.
+If your on-the-job injury causes a permanent disability, you may be eligible for ongoing financial support under Georgia law.
+These payments are intended to compensate for the lasting impact of your injury on your capacity to earn a living.

 Types of permanent disability benefits: